adamjgmiller/fireflies-to-obsidian/README.md

 - No real-time webhooks (polling-based) - 15-second interval
 - No two-way sync (Obsidian → Fireflies) - read-only from Fireflies
 - Won't update existing notes if meeting changes - prevents accidental overwrites

+### Summary Readiness Feature

+The sync tool automatically checks if Fireflies has finished processing meeting summaries before syncing to Obsidian.
+This ensures you always get complete meeting notes with full AI-generated summaries.

+**How it works:**
+- Before syncing each meeting, the tool checks the `summary_status` field from the Fireflies API
+- Only meetings with `summary_status: 'processed'` are synced to Obsidian
+- Meetings with incomplete summaries (`'processing'`, `'failed'`, or `'skipped'`) are temporarily skipped
+- Skipped meetings are automatically retried in the next polling cycle (15 seconds later)
+- No meetings are permanently lost - they remain in the queue until summaries are ready

+**Benefits:**
+- **Complete Data**: Always get fully processed transcripts with AI summaries, action items, and keywords
+- **No Partial Syncs**: Eliminates incomplete notes that would need manual updates later
+- **Automatic Retry**: Hands-off operation - the tool handles timing automatically
+- **Intelligent Waiting**: Only waits when necessary, immediately syncs meetings with ready summaries

+**Status Logging:**
+- Logs show when meetings are skipped: `"Skipping meeting [ID] - summary not ready (current status: processing)"`
+- Summary reports include skipped count: `"Summary: 3 meetings processed, 2 skipped (summaries not ready), 0 errors"`
+- No action required from user - skipped meetings will be processed automatically once ready

 ## Team Knowledge